arogozhnikov/arogozhnikov.github.io/_posts/2017-04-20-machine-learning-in-science-and-industry.markdown

 <iframe src="//www.slideshare.net/slideshow/embed_code/key/FFA7fguBQKuGmx" width="700" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>
 <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/arogozhnikov/machine-learning-in-science-and-industry-day-3-75239567" title="Machine learning in science and industry — day 3" target="_blank">Machine learning in science and industry — day 3</a> </strong> from <strong><a target="_blank" href="//www.slideshare.net/arogozhnikov">arogozhnikov</a></strong> </div>

-Third day gets back to continuous optimization models, starts from revisiting linear and generalized linear models, then more involved models are introduced
+On the third day we get back to continuous optimization models, start from revisiting linear and generalized linear models, then more involved models are introduced

 - linear models and their generalizations